seanrieger/Slight-Of-Hand-1U-Eurorack-CV-Keyboard-Module/README.md

 ## Overview

-This firmware is designed for the Nocturne Alchemy Platform, a 1U Eurorack keyboard module by FlatSix Modular.
+This firmware is designed for the Nocturne Alchemy Platform, a 1U Eurorack keyboard module by FlatSix Modular controlled by the Arduino Nano Microcontroller.
 It manages the interaction between a 3x4 button matrix, a digital-to-analog converter (DAC), and various control buttons (e.g., octave shift, calibration mode).
 The firmware also provides voltage slewing for smooth transitions and supports a calibration mode for fine-tuning the output voltages associated with each note.

 ### Main Features
 - **Button Matrix Handling**: Detects and processes key presses to generate corresponding voltages.